danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## Notes:
 [^Fazi]: Fazi, M Beatrice and Fuller, Matthew (2016) Computational aesthetics.
 In: Paul, Christiane (ed.) *A companion to digital art*.
 Wiley Blackwell, Hoboken, NJ, pp. 281-296.
 ISBN 9781118475201

+[^Fuller]: Fuller, M & Goffey, A. "The obscure Objects of Object Orientation." *How to be a geek : essays on the culture of software*.
+Eds Matthew Fuller.
+Cambridge, UK, Malden, MA, USA : Polity, 2017

+[^binary]: Fried, Limor & Federico Gomez Suarez (n.d).
+"Binary & Data".
+Khan Academy.
+Online.
+Available at: https://www.khanacademy.org/computing/computer-science/how-computers-work2/v/khan-academy-and-codeorg-binary-data

 [^francis]: See the interview of Francis Lam in 2012 here: https://www.design-china.org/post/35833433475/francis-lam